New Frontiers - Tips for Proposal Success at Northeast SARE - Recording Available

 Innovation

-Innovation is defined as the development or adoption of new concepts or ideas and the successful exploitation of new ideas.
-Ideation is the basis of creativity, and the process of creative ideation develops new concepts and innovation applies them.
-Creativity can only emerge when an innovator takes the idea and does something with it.
+Innovation is defined as the development or adoption of new concepts or ideas and the successful exploration of new ideas.
+Ideation is the basis of creativity.
+The process of creative ideation develops new concepts; Innovation applies them.
+Creativity can only emerge when an innovator takes the idea and puts it into practice.
 Innovation can also be social and develop and implement novel and effective solutions to meet social and environmental challenges.
 The results should improve the welfare and well being of individual farmers and farming communities and reproducible.
 Within the scope of Northeast SARE, examples can include, but are not limited to:

 ● The introduction of a new behavior/practice, one with which farmers are not yet familiar